Vomiting or sickness is a common problem and can affect all dogs of any age. 85% of the time it will get better by itself or with simple management.

 - Feed bland food such as plain boiled chicken, white fish with rice, sweet potato or scrambled eggs.
 Give this in small amounts every 2-3 hours if no more vomiting occurs.

-- Prescription commercial dog food for gastrointestinal problems: these are highly digestible foods that provide all they need in the right amounts and speed recovery.
+- Prescription commercial dog food for gastrointestinal problems, such as Hill’s Prescription Diet i/d: highly digestible foods that provide all they need in the right amounts and speed recovery.

 - Doing a slow transition from bland or prescription food to normal food over at least 4-5 days, once you are sure the vomiting and diarrhoea have stopped.